 Nov 2017 - Mar 2018: Secretary, Bi Pride UK

 Strong time management, organisation and administrative skills were shown in prompt handling requests from the Chair at short notice and being available when needed.
 This often includes contacting Bi Pride UK committee members and external people and sending out agendas.
 Self-motivation when working remotely is part of the role.

 Participation in and engagement with the Executive Committee and supporting the Chair was part of my role.
 I created a Diversity Inclusion and Accessibility, introduced an action log, contact list, and new communications process and played a legal role given that position was vacant.

 Persuasive and confident communication has taken place when discussing recruitment, meeting processes, the lack of engagement and formality.
 Even when she disagreed, I had no qualms about being a critical friend to the Chair.

 June 2015 - March 2018: Information Service Volunteer, Stonewall

-I responded to enquiries from people who need urgent information on LGBT rights.
-Many people who contact the service, via email or phone, have experienced discrimination, are distressed and need to know how to take action.
+I responded to enquiries from people who needed urgent information on LGBT rights.
+Many people who contact the service via email or phone have experienced discrimination, are distressed and need to know how to take action.
 This required good listening and patience.
 My empathy was a prerequisite too.
 The ability to remain calm is also essential, given that some callers are suicidal.

-I provided detailed responses and signposting people on to legal advisors, counsellors and community groups.
+I provided detailed responses and signposted people to legal advisors, counsellors and community groups.
 Intense research and writing skills were required when writing advice to ensure accuracy.

 Feb 2016 - July 2017: Volunteer, Alzheimer's Research UK

 I prepared materials and helped run events to raise funds for dementia.
 Research skills and creativity were required to find the information and make it representable.
 The ability to process the information was needed to make the information accessible.
 Engaging with people was also a significant aspect of the role, providing support and information.